semihshn/semihshn/README.md

 `< code >` </br>
 'software is eating the world' - Marc Andreessen(2011)  </br>
-'correctly dividing a structure into parts is an art' - Chris Richardson(2018) </br>
+'like much of software development, defining an architecture is more art than science.' - Chris Richardson(2018) </br>
 `</ code >`

 </div>